 Please contact the main school number 0161 230 8039.
-Reception will put you in touch with Miss B Moules, Director of Inclusion, Mrs H Ingram, SENDCo or Mrs Doran, Assistant Special Educational Needs Coordinator.
+Reception will put you in touch with Miss B Moules or Mrs H Ingram SENDCo or Mrs Doran, Assistant SENDCo.

 21. How can I find out more information about Manchester's Local Offer?